 Previous update to version 18.104.22.168

 Port of airspace look ahead functionality from iEFIS.
 Also includes backcut component (allows placing a small map which is drawn on background layer "onto" synthetic vision screen).
-Backcut needs to be placed more or less as last component in list - it will copy a rectangular area from background layer to forground layer).
+Backcut needs to be placed more or less as last component in list -

 Note: Setup airspace look ahead time and distance in Navigation setup menu.
 Distance applies for airspace lookahead component.